edeliciouso/Predicting-Crop-Yields/README.md

 ## Directory

-- Crop_Yield_All.ipynb : code for merging all the data together
+- Crop_Yield_All.ipynb : contains the code for merging all the data together
-- DataVisualization.ipynb : code for data exploration (EDA)
+- DataVisualization.ipynb : contains the code for data exploration (EDA)
-- RandomForest.ipynb : code for testing the random forest model
+- RandomForest.ipynb : contains the testing using the Random Forest model
-- LinearRegression.ipynb : code for testing the linear regression model
+- LinearRegression.ipynb : contains the testing using the Linear Regression model
-- DecisionTree.ipynb : code for testing the decision tree model
+- DecisionTree.ipynb : contains the testing using the Decision Tree model